jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Life Star is a modern rulebook that makes everybody happy.

-Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis in the march of new, better, and reasonable technology and economic policies.
+Philosophers call the Life Star the rational state earned through years of thesis, antithesis, and synthesis in the march of better, and reasonable technology and economic policies.
 I also call it the State of Nature.
 A place where all lifeforms happily work frontline jobs because Darth Blockbuster isn't allowed to play.

+The Life Star is what will give us the money to start Star Fleet, and begin exploring the stars.

 You'll soon hold my new app in your hand and read about your power to win the game of civilization in Techvolution II: Building the Life Star.